Six rewilding success stories from around the world

 The Eurasian beaver was once a common sight throughout Europe and Asia but was heavily hunted for its fur and meat.
 By the sixteenth century, they had become extinct in many countries, including the UK.

-In recent years, there have been efforts to reintroduce beavers to their former habitats.
-Beginning in 2021 and continuing into 2022, beavers have been reintroduced in several locations throughout the UK, including Dorset, Derbyshire, the Isle of Wight, Nottinghamshire, Montgomeryshire, and South Downs.
+Efforts to reintroduce beavers to their former habitats have gained momentum in recent years.
+Since 2021, beavers have been reintroduced in several locations throughout the UK, including Dorset, Derbyshire, the Isle of Wight, Nottinghamshire, Montgomeryshire, and South Downs.

-These reintroductions have been successful in restoring beaver populations and reintegrating them into their natural habitats.
+These reintroductions have been pivotal in restoring beaver populations and reintegrating them into their natural habitats.

-The beaver's impact on its environment is significant, particularly in light of severe weather events becoming more common due to the changing climate.
+The beaver's impact on its environment is significant, especially as severe weather events become more common due to the changing climate.

 Additionally, beaver dams capture carbon as the wetlands they create foster new plant growth in the surrounding area, forming a carbon sink.